History Files

 The patriarch of Constantinople, Michael I Cærularius, refuses to acknowledge the primacy of the apostolic successor to Peter.
 Pope Leo IX sends a legatine mission under Cardinal Humbert to Constantinople to discuss the church in the troublesome south of Italy, but Humbert promptly excommunicates the patriarch.
 In return the patriarch excommunicates Humbert.

-This point is officially recognised as the start of the schism between the Eastern (Orthodox) and Western (Catholic) Churches based at the Eastern Roman capital of Constantinople and Rome respectively.
+This point is officially recognised as the start of the schism between the Eastern (Orthodox) Church and the Western (Catholic) Church based respectively at the Eastern Roman capital of Constantinople and in Rome.

 1056